Back to guides

 Automating LinkedIn campaigns to newsletter subscribers

-Head to the company page analytics, and at the bottom, click 'See all' in the new subscribers section.
+With a company newsletter, head to the company page analytics, and at the bottom, click 'See all' in the new subscribers section.
 This is your newsletter subscriber list that you're going to run a campaign to.
-Once you've got your subscriber list, the Dux-Soup icon will turn green you can run enroll it into your Dux-Soup campaign.
+Once you've got your subscriber list, the Dux-Soup icon will turn green you can enroll the whole list into your Dux-Soup campaign.
+Or you can visit the list, and download the data, tidy it up before uploading it back into Dux-Soup to enroll into a campaign.
 Check out how to create a campaign if you need some help setting this up.

 Consider running a campaign to automatically visit this list of profiles and collect data on who is engaging with you.
-If you have Turbo or Cloud, the data can be exported to a CRM or spreadsheet.
+If you have Turbo or Cloud, the data can be exported straight to your CRM.
 With Dux-Soup Pro, you can visit profiles and download their details directly.

 Dux-Soup includes a built-in tagging feature that allows you to label LinkedIn profiles, helping to track who you've contacted and the reason for reaching out.
 If someone has already subscribed to your newsletter, tag them to avoid sending repeat invitations.
 To learn more about tagging read: Tagging & untagging profiles.